kolubex/iNLP/POS_tagging_LSTM/readme.md

 You can test the model with your sentence by running the file in the terminal and then entering the sentence.

 >Details of the best model and its parameters are in the report.
+- Note the dataset is downloaded from Universal Dependencies dataset and this repository doesnt hold any rights of the dataset, the dataset is uploaded for educational purposes only.